“We do not think ourselves into a new way of living. We live ourselves into a new way of thinking.” – Richard Rohr

 Her focus is on helping adults, young adults and teens cope with difficult emotions and self-judgment by building strong emotional resources, skills, and capacities that increase self-love and acceptance in any situation.

-For 35 years, Blair has loved teaching diverse subject in diverse environments: ESL in inner cities, elementary school in Kenya, high school in Connecticut, mindfulness in maximum security prisons.
+For 35 years, Blair has loved teaching diverse subjects in diverse environments: from ESL in inner cities, elementary school in Kenya, private high school in Connecticut, college undergrads and staff at UW, to mindfulness in maximum security prisons.
 Discovering self-compassion was and is key to tying all her work together – no matter what walk of life she might be moving through at any given moment.

 Blair received her B.A. from Yale University.
 In 2010, she studied Shame Resilience with Brené Brown, just as Brown’s TED Talk on vulnerability and shame rocketed her into the mainstream.
 Blair went on to teach Shame Resilience as a faculty member of Recovery Café’s School of Recovery.